 - Choose foods low in trans fat.

-- Eat more foods rich in fiber, such as oatmeal, apples, bananas, pears, prunes.
+- Eat more fiber-rich foods, such as oatmeal, apples, bananas, pears, and prunes.

 - Eat fish twice a week